Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Methodology

 \subsubsection{Adaptive propagation}

-Depth spatial coherence inside a local grid is not always satisfied,~\textit{e.g.}, at anatomical boundaries and sharp edge regions.
-Hence, instead of adopting a static set of neighbors, such as a $3\times 3$ grid as done for~\cite{yu2020p}, we propose sampling neighborhood pixels via adaptive propagation.
-Fig.~\ref{Fig8} depicts the functionality of our adaptive scheme, which tends to aggregate pixels from the same surface, avoiding the catastrophic errors induced by using just a fixed pattern.
+Depth spatial consistency inside a local patch is not always satisfied, such as, at boundaries and sharp edge regions.
+Hence, instead of adopting a static set of neighbors, such as the $3\times 3$ grid in~\citep{yu2020p}, we propose sampling neighborhood pixels via adaptive propagation.
+Fig.~\ref{Fig8} depicts the functionality of our adaptive scheme, which tends to aggregate pixels from the same surface, avoiding the catastrophic errors induced by using the fixed pattern.